 To learn more about them, visit our new "Sheetable Foil Kites" page.

-You'll pay more for these kites but also get one kite that will cover the wind range of 2
+You'll pay more for a sheetable kite, but also have a kite that will cover the wind range of 2 standard foils.

 3. Sheetable Closed-Cell Foil-Kites

 These are Sheetable-foil kites, but rather than the common "open-cell"

 they use "closed-cells" with one-way air-intake-valves along the leading (front) edge

 that allows the air flow-in and become trapped inside.

 The kites inflate and stay inflated from only the wind natually flowing in.